awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 1. In **Item Name**, type a name for the Jenkins project \(for example, *MyDemoProject*\)\.
 Choose **Freestyle project**, and then choose **OK**\.
 **Note**
 Make sure the name for your project meets the requirements for CodePipeline\.
-For more information, see [Limits in AWS CodePipeline](limits.md)\.
+For more information, see [Quotas in AWS CodePipeline](limits.md)\.

 1. On the configuration page for the project, select the **Execute concurrent builds if necessary** check box\.
 In **Source Code Management**, choose **AWS CodePipeline**\.
 If you have installed Jenkins on an Amazon EC2 instance and configured the AWS CLI with the profile for the IAM user you created for integration between CodePipeline and Jenkins, leave all of the other fields empty\.

 1. Choose **Advanced**, and in **Provider**, type a name for the provider of the action as it will appear in CodePipeline \(for example, *MyJenkinsProviderName*\)\.
 Make sure this name is unique and easy to remember\.
 You will use it when you add a build action to your pipeline later in this tutorial, and again when you add a test action\.
 **Note**
 This action name must meet the naming requirements for actions in CodePipeline\.
-For more information, see [Limits in AWS CodePipeline](limits.md)\.
+For more information, see [Quotas in AWS CodePipeline](limits.md)\.

 1. In **Build Triggers**, clear any check boxes, and then select **Poll SCM**\.
 In **Schedule**, type five asterisks separated by spaces, as follows: